-A minimum of 4 adult participants is required for the tour to take place.
-We reserve ourselves the right to cancel the visit in case minimum participation is not reached.
+A minimum of 4 participants is required for this wine tour to take place.
+We reserve ourselves the right to cancel the visit if this minimum number of participants is not reached.

 Do you know how to make a sweet wine, or a rosé and a red wine?
 What about the bubbles in a sparkling wine?...
 This complete wine experience at the

 heart of our family winery will allow you to discover the whole wine-making process, from grape to wine.